Non-classical generating sets in Fuchsian Schottky groups: TECHNICAL CORE FOR ORGANIZING NON-CLASSICAL STRUCTURE IN FUCHSIAN SCHOTTKY GROUPS

-In \cite{ShaikhRoy21}, we have provided the structure of arbitrary finite rank classical Fuchsian Schottky groups in the hyperbolic plane with a boundary on the harmony of the real Schottky groups with two subsequent additional conditions:
+In \cite{ShaikhRoy21}, we have provided the structure of arbitrary finite rank classical Fuchsian Schottky groups in the hyperbolic plane with $\mathbb{R}$ $\cup$ $\{\infty\}$ as the boundary on the harmony of the real Schottky groups with two subsequent additional conditions (see, Figure $1$ in the following):

 $(a)$ The semi-circles are situated by the reflection of the upper imaginary axis.